-y = dxxx + cxx + bx + a; //Bad= x(x(xd+c)+b) + a;//Good

-- Be very careful about loosing clarity of the function of the code. - Clear and concise code might be more maintainable / error-free, than slightly more performant implementation. - Consider if the trade-offs / performance increase is worth it. - e.g. if it's really a bottleneck in the code flow - Square roots are slow - Trigonometric functions, exp, log are also slow - Consider using optimised libraries (e.g. VDT), and trig.
+- = dxxx + cxx + bx + a; //Bad - Multiplication is faster than division - Rearrange calculations to minimise number of operations - Compiler won't necessarily do this for you (floating point rules) - Be very careful about loosing clarity of the function of the code. - Clear and concise code might be more maintainable / error-free, than slightly more performant implementation. - Consider if the trade-offs / performance increase is worth it. - e.g. if it's really a bottleneck in the code flow - Square roots are slow - Trigonometric functions, exp, log are also slow - Consider using optimised libraries (e.g. VDT), and trig.
 Identities - For linear algebra, use a library (e.g Eigen)